 Interestingly, there are also plenty of substantive videos available online that you can publish on your website.
 For example, consider a website that deals with tax issues.
 The IRS has released numerous videos on YouTube which you can use.
 These videos are highly informative.
 Adding them to your site is one way to keep viewers enticed, making them more likely to take the desired action that you seek.

 The best method for using videos from YouTube on your site is to embed them in the code for the particular page in question.
-YouTube makes us incredibly simple by providing you with an iFrame code that fits nicely into any HTML code.
+YouTube makes us incredibly simple by providing you with an iFrame code.

 At this point, the legal issue of copyright should be rearing its ugly head in your mind.
-Simply put, haven’t you been told time and again that copying content and republishing it on your site is a form of copyright infringement?
+Haven’t you been told time and again that copying content and republishing it on your site is a form of copyright infringement?
 The answer is yes, but not in this situation.
 Why not?
 YouTube takes care of the problem for you.